c-blake/ndup/README.md

 Maybe Novel Wrinkle
 -------------------

-One thing I came up with myself (but may have prior work somewhere) that is more|less unique to the near duplicate use-case is *multiple statistically independent framings*.
-This is essentially a mitigation for "unlucky" framing.
-Concretely, you can pick different values or different seeds for the BuzHash Sbox to get entirely independent frames.
+Unlike a fully automated context, near duplicate systems may be able to have "iterated by a human in the loop" deployment.
+One thing I came up with myself (but may have prior work somewhere) is *multiple statistically independent framings*.
+This can mitigate "unlucky" framing.
+Concretely, you can pick different matching values or different seeds for the BuzHash Sbox to get entirely independent framings.
 Then you can consider two or more files (with *the same* framing rules) according to N samples (5..12 work ok).
-Only files considered "related" according to some "vote" among the samples are deemed actually related.
-Of course, one can also have *un*lucky framing.
-So, a vote threshold of 4/5 or something makes more sense than requiring unanimity.
+Only files deemed "related" according to some "vote" among the samples are made actually related.
+This idea is more salient to the near duplicate use-case where an end-user may want to tune false positive rates.

-Depending upon the vote threshold, this seems to boost the sensitivity (lower false negatives) without adverse false positive creation. { TODO: I automated this in a C version, and almost all bits & pieces are present in the Nim port, but I must close a few loops to finish this. }  This really needs a reference solution in an organic context for proper evaluation {TODO}.
+Of course, one can also have *un*lucky framing and also automate multiple trials with voting, say a threshold of 4/5 or something.
+Depending upon thresholds, this seems to boost sensitivity (fewer false negatives) without much adverse false positive creation. {TODO: I automated this in a C version, and almost all bits & pieces are present in the Nim port, but I must close a few loops to finish this.}  This really needs a reference solution in an organic context for proper evaluation {TODO}.

 Evaluation
 ----------